ministryofjustice/digital-probation-services-environments/README.md

 ### How to use this repo
 IaC repos are not like like normal code repos - when you use them you are modifiying the single instance of a piece of infrastructure.
-There are no unit tests as such, though we will add awspec tests to verify that the infrastructure is in its expected state.
+There are no unit tests as such - it is possible to add awspec tests to verify that the infrastructure is in its expected state, but the benefit is marginal at best.
 Similarly, the use of branches does not isolate your changes from other branches.
 I strongly recommend making multiple small changes and checking what terraform is going to do (see below) before letting it do it.